Billy Bingham (footballer, born 1990): Crewe Alexandra

 On 6 July 2015 Bingham joined Crewe Alexandra after rejecting offers of a new contract with Dagenham.
 He scored his first and only goal for Crewe in a 4–3 EFL Cup loss against Blackburn Rovers on 23 August 2016.
 On 9 May 2017, Crewe announced that Bingham had been released by the club.
 Crewe manager David Artell noted that he had wanted Bingham to remain at the club but that he "wanted to move closer to home".

 Gillingham

 On 18 July 2017 he signed for League One side Gillingham on a two-year deal.
 He was released by Gillingham at the end of the 2018–19 season.

 Bromley

 In May 2019, Bingham signed for National League club Bromley.

+Faversham Town

+In September 2023, Bingham signed for SCEFL Premier Division club Faversham Town.
+Following defeat in the play-offs, he departed the club at the end of the 2023–24 season.

+Coaching career

+On 3 May 2025, Bingham was appointed assistant manager of recently relegated Isthmian League Premier Division side Welling United.
+He departed the club in August 2025, prior to the commencement of the 2025–26 season.